matt-way/stark/site/posts/tech/how-to-buy-drugs-online.md

     "header" : "/images/214337.jpg"
 }}}

 Drugs are great fun for the whole family.
 However, if your choice is outside the mainstream legal stimuli like music, alcohol, or sports, and packed into that hypocritical "illicit" basket, then you have come to the right place.
-Even if you have heard of sites like Silk Road, you may not know how to access them, or more importantly know how to minimise risk while using them.
+Even if you have heard of online marketplace sites like Silk Road, you may not know how to access them, or more importantly know how to minimise risk while using them.

 It's probably a mixture of my coding background, or constant cryptocurrency championing banter, but more people have been asking me how they would go about purchasing the means to some next level experiences online.
 So below is a detailed step by step for converting your enslaving fiat dollars, into life changing brain hacks like MDMA and LSD.
 Imagine having high quality, reasonably priced drugs delivered straight to your door, while at the same time reducing [real] crime and making the world a better place.